Dark Circles: The Iron Deficiency Connection Nobody Talks About

 Vitamin C and Collagen Synthesis

-The third driver is vitamin C. Vitamin C is an essential cofactor for collagen gene expression — the body cannot synthesize collagen without it.
+The third driver is vitamin C. Vitamin C is an essential cofactor for collagen gene expression.
+The body cannot synthesize collagen without it.
 Research suggests that suboptimal vitamin C status is common in people under chronic stress, because the adrenal glands have one of the highest concentrations of vitamin C in the body and deplete stores when the stress response is chronically activated.

 A 2023 systematic review in Nutrients confirmed that oral vitamin C supplementation supports skin collagen density and may reduce the visible signs of photoaging, including periorbital thinning.
 The mechanism is direct: vitamin C is required for the hydroxylation of proline and lysine, which stabilizes the collagen triple helix.
 Without adequate vitamin C, collagen synthesis is impaired regardless of dietary protein intake.